recurze/Parallel_LaplacianSolver/README.md

 This repository will contain the implementation of the algorithm presented in [this paper][paper].
-The paper describes a random walk based method to solve an important class of Laplacian Systems (Lx = b), called "one-sink" systems, where exactly one of the coordinates of **b** is negative.
+The paper describes a random walk based method to solve an important class of Laplacian Systems (Lx = b), called "one-sink" systems, where exactly one of the coordinates of b is negative.

 ## Problem Statement
-You are given an undirected positive weighted connected graph G = (V, E, w) with adjacency matrix A\_uv = w(u, v).
-You are required to solve the system of
-equations: Lx = b where L is the [Laplacian matrix][lapmat].
+You are given an undirected positive weighted connected graph G = (V, E, w) with adjacency matrix A<sub>uv</sub> = w<sub>uv</sub>.
+You are required to solve the system of equations: Lx = b where L is the [Laplacian matrix][lapmat].

 ## Algorithm
-The algorithm works by deriving the canonical solution from the stationary state of the data collection process: Packets are generated at each node as an independent Bernoulli process, transmitted to neighbors according to [stochastic matrix][stomat] where P\_uv is directly propotional to w(u, v) and sunk at sink node only.
-Naturally, it consists of two phases: find parameter beta such that DCP is ergodic and compute the stationary state, compute the canonical solution by choosing an appropriate constant offset.
+The algorithm works by deriving the canonical solution from the stationary state of the data collection process: Packets are generated at each node as an independent Bernoulli process, transmitted to neighbors according to [stochastic matrix][stomat] where P<sub>uv</sub> is directly propotional to w<sub>ub</sub>
+and sunk at sink node only.
+Naturally, it consists of two phases: find parameter &beta; such that DCP is ergodic and compute the stationary state, compute the canonical solution by choosing an appropriate constant offset.

 ### Computing beta and stationary state
-We have a lower limit for \beta\* below which it's ergodic, so we binary search this lower limit.
-Whenever it's not ergodic, there's one \eta (queue occupancy probability) which reaches 1, so we simply simulate the DCP at each
-\beta and check for this condition.
+We have a lower limit for &beta;\* below which it's ergodic, so we binary search this lower limit.
+Whenever it's not ergodic, there's one &eta; (queue occupancy probability) which reaches 1, so we simply simulate the DCP at each &beta; and check for this condition.

 ```
 func estimateQueueOccupancyProbability(P, beta, J, T_mix, T_samp):